clemenko/dc19_supply_chain/readme.md

 ## <a name="task 1"></a>Task 1: Accessing PWD

-1. Navigate in your web browser to the URL the workshop organizer provided to you.
+1. Navigate in your web browser to the URL the workshop organizer provided to you. **Chrome is advised!**

 2. Fill out the form, and click `submit`.
 You will then be redirected to the PWD environment.
 It may take a minute or so to provision out your PWD environment.